bluemountecho/bluemountecho/README.md

 I, myself is not enough.
 I must be with you.

-Here, Anou Khamtan is looking for YOU, who feels like me, to be your friend, adviser, cooperator, to create something great TOGETHER.
+Here, I am looking for YOU, who feels like me, to be your friend, adviser, cooperator, to create something great TOGETHER.

 ==============================================